Featured | the Wakefield Doctrine Featured | the Wakefield Doctrine

 Welcome to the Wakefield Doctrine (the theory of clarks, scotts and rogers)

-Following is a list of the people, places, things and events that caused, suggested, inspired and otherwise contributed to an experience of feeling gratitude.
+This is our list of the people, places, things and events that have inspired the state of gratitude.

 1) Phyllis